mongodb/docs/source/reference/mongos.rst

    connections.
 By default :program:`mongos` listens for connections on port 27017.

-   On UNIX-like systems root access is required for ports with numbers lower than 1000.
+   UNIX-like systems require root access to access ports with numbers lower than 1000.

 .. option:: --bind_ip <ip address>

    The IP address that the :program:`mongos` process will bind to and listen for connections.
 By default :program:`mongos` listens for connections on the localhost (i.e. ``127.0.0.1`` address.)
-You may attach :program:`mongos` to any interface; however, if you attach :program:`mongos` to a publicly accessible interface ensure that proper authentication or firewall restrictions have been implemented to protect the integrity of your database.
+You may attach :program:`mongos` to any interface; however, if you attach :program:`mongos` to a publicly accessible interface you must implement proper authentication or firewall restrictions to protect the integrity of your database.

 .. option:: --maxConns <number>